russelltomkins/Project-Sauron/README.md

 The catalyst for this project and primary working example was to provide a mechanism to allow Domain Controllers to centrally store and archive the large number of audit events they generate for archival and lookup purposes.

-The 3 core components can be leveraged to allow you to build your own solutions as well.
+The 4 core scripts can be used to build your own solutions as well.
   Custom View Creation - Create a custom view tree that allows you to easily extract specific events Manifest Creation - Creates an event channel manifest file for .dll compilation to create dedicated event channels (logs) for storage of events in management .evtx files
+  Event Channel Preparation - Enables the custom event channels, configures their default size and enables auto-archive.
   Subscription Creation - Creates the windows event collection subscription files to forward and store events in the appproiate log file.

-Getting Started - Domain Controller Events
+Getting Started - DC Events
-A Pre-Built version of the Manifest and DLL is available and directly matches up to the provided Custom Subscriptions, Custom Views and export scripts.
+Some people will happily just use the pre-provided solution and thats cool.
+Check out the latest release for pre-compiled Custom Views, Event Channel manifest and DLL that can quickly be used.

 Refer to the following blog post for more details http://blogs.technet.microsoft.com/russellt/2017/03/23/project-sauron-part-1

 1. Create or use an existing import csv to definie the custom event channels and xPath queries
 2. Compile a new or reuse an existing .manifest and .dll file to define the custom event channels
 3. Load the custom events channel .manifest and .dll into your Windows Event Collector
+4. Prepare the event channels
-4. Load your the correspondign WEC subscriptions into the central Windows Event Collector Server
+5. Load your the correspondign WEC subscriptions into the central Windows Event Collector Server
-5. Configure the machines to pull subscriptions from the WEC Subscription server
+6. Configure the machines to pull subscriptions from the WEC Subscription server
-6. Refer to the event logs
+7. Begin leveraging your new centralised event logs.

 Domain Controller Event Data Sources
 Account Management https://technet.microsoft.com/en-us/library/dd941622(v=ws.10).aspx